taeeekim/bmeg310/assignment 1/assignment 1.md

 **Q1.5.** What is the difference between the two plots?
 Which one gives you better separation between the classes and why?
 <br />

-**Q1.6. (bonus):** Plot the distribution of the PCs.
-Hint: you can use boxplot on the transformed dataset.
+**Q1.6. (bonus):** Plot the distribution of the PCs. *Hint:* you can use boxplot on the transformed dataset.
 <br />

-Hint 1: when doing PCA, make sure you set scale and center arguments to TRUE.
+*Hint 1:* when doing PCA, make sure you set scale and center arguments to TRUE.
 <br />
-Hint 2: try the summary() function on the PCA results.
+*Hint 2:* try the summary() function on the PCA results.
 <br />
-Hint 3: PCA transforms the data into new dimension.
+*Hint 3:* PCA transforms the data into new dimension.

 ### Q2.
 CLUSTERING
+When comparing model predictions to true labels, obtain a confusion matrix and include this result in your submission.
+You can obtain this by using table(predictions, labels)

 **Q2.1.** Apply kmeans clustering on the data and identify two clusters within your dataset.
 What is the concordance between the clusters that you have identified and the true labels of the cells (Benign vs Malignant).
 <br />
-Hint: From clustering, you get the cluster membership of each cell.
+*Hint:* From clustering, you get the cluster membership of each cell.
 Note, you need to identify two clusters.
 From there, you can explore the relationship between the clusters and the true labels.
 You can then report accuracy, precision and recall of the methods.
 <br />
-Hint: Use ifelse(cluster == 1, "M", "B") to convert the clusters to diagnosis labels.
+*Hint:* Use ifelse(cluster == 1, "M", "B") to convert the clusters to diagnosis labels.
 Remember, there is a 50-50 chance that cluster 1 corresponds to the benign label.
 <br />
-Hint: Don't forget to scale the data beforehand.
+*Hint:* Don't forget to scale the data beforehand.
 <br />

 **Q2.2.** Repeat the kmeans analysis 10 times and report the mean accuracy across the 10 runs.
 Why are the results different in each run?
 <br />

 **Q2.3.** Repeat the same analysis but with the top 5 PCs.
-Hint: From the PCA results, take the top 5 PCs and repeat the analysis.
+*Hint:* From the PCA results, take the top 5 PCs and repeat the analysis.
 <br />

 **Q2.4.** Compare the results between Q2.1. and Q2.2.
-Hint: Do the results get better or worse?
+*Hint:* Do the results get better or worse?
 Why?
 <br />

 ### Q3.
 CLASSIFICATION